DimitrisGrig/DiS_TSS/README.md

 ### Prerequisites

+This is a unix based script as it uses several bash command (e.g. sort).

 In order to run the tool you need to have installed python version 3.<br>
 The following python libraries must be met:
 ```